-The Fowler Center collects sustainability business cases, which may be used by management faculty as additional teaching resources.
-This collection is added to and refined regularly.
+The Fowler Center has collected sustainability business cases, which may be used by management faculty as additional teaching resources.
 The Fowler Center can provide assistance to individuals or organizations who wish to use the cases or who need teaching notes.

 Select a Department